 Let's try to estimate the cost of siding for a simple rectangular wall with three openings: two windows and an entrance door.

-- Our siding calculator will use the formula we mentioned above to find the total area of siding.
-It's equal to 108 m².
+Our siding calculator will use the formula we mentioned above to find the total area of the siding.
+It's equal to .

 Types of siding

-A wide range of siding materials is available on the market, ranging from vinyl, through brick and wood, to stucco siding (a traditional Spanish siding).
+A wide range of siding materials is available on the market, ranging from vinyl (we made a specific tool for this material, the vinyl siding calculator), through brick and wood, to stucco siding (a traditional Spanish siding).
 In the following section, we will focus on the most common types.

 Metal siding is also a popular type.
-It looks stylish, is water-, weather- and fire-resistant.
-Still, it is considerably heavier than vinyl, what drives up the installation costs.
+It looks stylish and is water-, weather- and fire-resistant.
+Still, it is considerably heavier than vinyl, which drives up the installation costs.
 Moreover, it is prone to mechanical damage such as scratching or impact.

 Wood siding looks natural and eco-friendly, so it's no wonder that many homeowners decide to choose this option.
 It is the most ecological of all the available options, has excellent insulating properties, and – if damaged – can be easily replaced.
 However, it is not that resistant to damage; both water and insects can weaken your siding.
 The maintenance costs are high, too – you should repaint it every 4-5 years.

-Brick siding is undoubtedly the most long-lasting option – such siding can withstand over 100 years of exposure to bad weather such as rain or extremely low temperatures.
+Brick siding is undoubtedly the most durable option – such siding can withstand over 100 years of exposure to bad weather, such as rain or extremely low temperatures.
 It is fireproof, resistant to water and insects, and simply the most durable material on the market.
-The main drawback is, as you could expect, the cost, along with a high effort required for installation.
+The main drawback is, as you could expect, the cost and the high effort required for installation.